📝 Basic knowledge and formulas · ⏱️ 3 min read

 The theory is clear, but in practice prices change constantly.
 Suppliers raise rates, you switch suppliers, seasonal products become more expensive or cheaper.

-That's why it's important to update your cost prices regularly:
+That's why you need to update your cost prices regularly:

-A system like KitchenNmbrs helps with this by automatically calculating when you adjust ingredient prices.
-Then you immediately see the impact on all your dishes.
+Food cost calculators help with this by automatically recalculating when you adjust ingredient prices.
+You'll immediately see the impact on all your dishes.

 ⚠️ Watch out:

-Calculating cost price is not one-time work.
-Prices change constantly, so you need to update your calculation regularly to stay accurate.
+Calculating cost price isn't one-time work.
+Prices change constantly, so you need to update your calculations regularly to stay accurate.

 How do you calculate cost price per dish? (step by step)